ruhoh/ruhoh.com/docs/2/pages.md

 ## pages.tags

-`pages.tags` is a namespace for accessing tags defined on the given resource type.
+`pages.tags` is a namespace for accessing tags defined on the given page.

 ### pages.tags.all